Dallas Criminal Defense Attorneys

-Broden & Mickelsen represents clients charged in state courts throughout Texas from offenses ranging from DWI to capital murder.
-The law firm also represents clients charged in complex federal criminal defense and criminal appeals cases throughout the nation.
-In addition to representing clients at trial, Broden & Mickelsen has an active criminal appeals practice with experience in the Texas Court of Appeals, the Texas Court of Criminal Appeals, Multiple Federal Criminal Appeal Courts and the Supreme Court of the United States.
-The firm has also won several cases involving other forms of post conviction such as a Writ of Habeas Corpus.
+Broden & Mickelsen represent clients charged in state courts throughout Texas from offenses ranging from DWI to capital murder.
+The law firm also represents clients charged in complex federal criminal and appeals cases throughout the nation.
+In addition to representing clients at trial, Broden & Mickelsen has an active appeals practice with experience in the Texas Court of Appeals, the Texas Court of Criminal Appeals, multiple federal appeal courts and the Supreme Court of the United States.
+The firm has also won several cases involving other forms of post conviction such as Writ of Habeas Corpus.

 The firm has won an extraordinary number of acquittals in both state and federal court.
 These acquittals have involved allegations of murder, computer crimes and sexual assault, among many others.
 Broden & Mickelsen is one of the few firms in the nation to use a 1997 law, known as a Hyde Amendment Motion, to force the federal government to pay a defendant for a frivolous prosecution.
 Read more about our victories in both state and federal court trials.